NRI Section

 You can pay the EMIs in the following ways:

-- By issuing postdated cheques or Electronic Clearance Service (ECS) from your NRE, NRO or FCNR Account
+By remitting the money from your foreign bank account through regular banking channels By issuing postdated cheques or Electronic Clearance Service (ECS) from your NRE, NRO or FCNR Account Out of the rental income that this property earns Cheques issued from your local relative’s bank account

 Many times, when NRIs purchase properties, developers demand a PoA in their favour.
 You may choose not to give this PoA but it would lead to delays since all documents would have to be mailed to your foreign address.
 Giving a specific PoA would be a better option.